Southern White Rhinoceros

 White rhino populations have been reduced by 95 percent since 1979, due to regional civil unrest and occupation of national parks by rebel forces.
 Habitat destruction and recent droughts have also diminished numbers, and poaching is back on the rise since 2007.

 Of those that survive in the wild, almost all are southern white rhinos – 96 percent of which reside in South Africa.
 Fossil Rim Wildlife Center is home to the southern white rhino.
-There are currently only three northern white rhinos left in the world – including in the wild and in captivity.
+There are currently only two northern white rhinos left in the world – including in the wild and in captivity.

 Its common name, unrelated to its color (it is actually gray), is derived from the Afrikaans word describing its mouth: “weit,” or wide.
 Its broad, square lips and expansive muzzle, as well as its size, distinguish it from the smaller, prehensile-lipped black rhinoceros.